 Unless they have been told otherwise, my younger readers, say, 30-years-old or less, may not know that the racial situation that they have experienced in their brief lifetime is not the way it has always been.
-Being born in 1947, I have lived through six decades and part of two more, and I have been witness to the progress and changes that have occurred in the last 71 years.
+Being born in 1947, I have lived through seven decades and part of one more, and I have been witness to the progress and changes that have occurred in the last 71 years.
 I can recall how things used to be, compared with how they are today.
 Until recently, black images in the media were quite unrealistic.
 And that’s because white people wanted to represent us the way they imagined us to be or the way they wanted everybody to regard us, rather than asking us how we really feel about something or just letting us do it ourselves.
 (Check out my Black History, Part 3: Racism via Show Business blog.)
 Then there are still your white “bleeding-heart liberals,” who are so in touch with the black experience and think that they know more about being black than we do.
 They tell me how I am supposed to feel and how I should respond to certain things, what I ought to object to or find offensive regarding racial matters.
 And if I don’t behave or react the way they think that I am supposed to, then there must be something wrong with me, that I have an identity problem or something.

 Guy once took issue with me for wanting to watch an old Shirley Temple movie because he didn’t like the way Hattie McDaniel is depicted in it, and I should be greatly offended as well.
 I happen to like Hattie.
-So I should miss out on Shirley’s performance, too, because Guy is ashamed of Ms. McDaniel doing what they paid her to do.
+So I should miss out on Shirley’s performance, too, because Guy is ashamed of Ms. McDaniel doing what they paid her to do?
 My not watching her movies is not going to change anything.
 What’s done is done.
 Practically every movie has something objectionable in it.
 I am totally against guns and killing, and I don’t like excessive drinking and smoking, so I should avoid any film that has those elements anywhere in it?
 That wouldn’t leave me much to choose from to watch, would it?
 People like Guy go so far out of their way to be empathetic and P.C., so as not to be deemed racists, but end up being the very thing that they are trying to guard against!
 Even with their good intentions, it’s very difficult to avoid it.
 Racism pervades our society like a cancer.
 There is just no getting around it.

 And don’t let any of us aspire to any type of personal achievement or advancement!
 If we tried to apply ourselves assertively to better ourselves and gain some respect and recognition from our white peers on an equal or superior level, we were often accused of trying to be white ourselves and referred to as “Oreos.”
 You know, like the cookie—black on the outside and white on the inside.
 Or if we ride a white person’s coattails as their “yes-person” and respectfully kiss up to them or are considered to be a traitor to racial causes, then we are called “Uncle Toms.”
 It’s sort of damned-if-you-do-and-damned-if-you-don’t.
 These terms, by the way, which never apply to a white person doing exactly the same thing, are used by whites (and blacks, too) as putdowns and are meant to deter us from further achievement and shame us back into submission—you know, to stay in our place where we belong.
 So if I don’t want to be deemed an Oreo/Uncle Tom, then I had better stay out of the white man’s world altogether and not draw attention to myself.

-Some white people think that they own and control all aspects of art and education and if any of us attempt to pursue certain fields of self-expression, we are accused of treading on white man’s territory.
+Some white people think that they own and control all aspects of art and education, and if any of us attempt to pursue certain fields of self-expression, we are accused of treading on white man’s territory.
 They said it about ballet and even opera in the past, when certain talented black artists first dared to make their interests known.
 According to them, black girls didn’t have the right kind of bodies or feet to become ballerinas, for example.
 A black person who does not speak in Jive and can actually utter a grammatically-correct, coherent sentence, is “trying to talk white” or is said to be “articulate,“ as if whites have a monopoly on the English language, too, and are the only ones who know how to speak it properly (who don’t, by the way).
 But then, if a black person does not speak proper English, we get criticized for that, too.
 Again, it seems that we can’t win either way.
 So why don’t we just keep our mouths shut and don’t say anything?!